 Cover photo by Skyler from Iowa.
 Instagram: @skylervillemel

 Fighting against sex trafficking can seem like fighting against the tide.
-No matter how hard you try, there’s no stopping something so big and so powerful, and every time you feel like you’ve achieved a small victory, a problem appears somewhere else.
+No matter how determinedly you try, there’s no stopping something so powerful, and every time you feel like you’ve achieved a small victory, a problem appears somewhere else.

 While there are plenty of awesome organizations around the world fighting sex trafficking, from governmental agencies to non-profits, it’s easy to wonder, “What can I do?”